Pytonballoon810/Seminar-paper-AI-2022/README.md

 # Seminar paper AI 2022

 <p style='text-align: justify;'>This is the practical half of my seminar paper written in 2022 as part of my whole scientific work:
-**"Artificial intelligence in computer games - AI learns to play a 2-dimensional game through reinforcement learning"** All the code i used can be found in the folders above.
+<b>"Artificial intelligence in computer games - AI learns to play a 2-dimensional game through reinforcement learning"
+All the code i used can be found in the folders above.</b>

 All rights for usage of images and animations have been obtained.
 All artists are credited in the collective texture files.
 A few graphics were created by hand, free for use for anybody.